Cyclopropanone

 Cyclopropanone is an organic compound with molecular formula (CH2)2CO consisting of a cyclopropane carbon framework with a ketone functional group.
 The parent compound is labile, being highly sensitive toward even weak nucleophiles.
 Surrogates of cyclopropanone include the ketals.

 Preparation

-Cyclopropanone has been prepared by reaction of ketene with diazomethane.
+Cyclopropanone has been prepared by reaction of ketene with diazomethane in an unreactive solvent such as dichloromethane.
 These solutions are stable at −78 °C. In the presence of protic reagents such as carboxylic acids, primary and secondary amines, and alcohols, cyclopropanone converts to adducts, which are often isolatable at room temperature: